Why Smoke Damage Documentation is the Key to Faster Insurance Payouts

 This is the most common outcome of poor documentation.
 Adjusters often use standard software to estimate cleaning costs.
 If the documentation doesn’t show the severity of the soot (requiring specialized chemical sponges or encapsulation rather than a simple wipe-down), they will default to the cheaper “cleaning allowance.”
 This often leaves the homeowner paying out-of-pocket when the cheap cleaning method fails to remove the odor.

-Step-by-Step Guide to Documenting Smoke Damage
+Step-by-Step Guide to Smoke Damage Documentation

 To secure a fair settlement, you need to build a case that is difficult to dispute.
 Here is how to document smoke damage effectively.